INCREASE RESERVES TO 20%

-“Free Will Baptist International Missions exists to labor with the Body of Christ to fulfill the Great Commission.”
+“We exist to labor with the Body of Christ to fulfill the Great Commission.”
 Our mission statement drives everything we do.
 It has been the focal point of our efforts from the first missionary sent out in 1935 to those sent today.
 This mission statement is not limited by location, ethnicity, race, language, or any other criteria.
 The gospel is for all people.

 Six major objectives flow from our mission statement and guide every missionary and every ministry.
 These objectives are:

 Minister to people in need by helping to alleviate suffering through spiritual, social, economic, and physical change.
 We must demonstrate God’s love for all people through our actions.

 Share a message of compassion and hope.
 The gospel is shared with those with whom we build relationships.